AnyDSL/artic/doc/main.md

 4. The process recurses by grouping each row of the pattern matrix by constructor, and generating code for each group in the corresponding switch-statement case.

 Errors can be emitted in this process, for instance if the match expression is not complete, or if one of its arms is redundant.
+A good reference for this process can be found in "Compiling Pattern Matching to Good Decision Trees", by L. Maranget.